aaalvik/VisAST/README.md

 ### General language features

 * Imperative language
+  You can create a sequence of expressions, and variables/functions defined in an expression will be in scope for expressions that come later in the sequence.
 * No type checking
+  There is no type safety in my language yet, but the purpose of this project was to visualize abstract syntax trees and step-by-step evaluation, so that was not a priority.
+* Immutable data and static scoping
-* All values are immutable, like in haskell.
-You can set a variable that exists to something else, but this will be a new copy, not altering the variable in an outer scope.
+  All values are immutable, like in haskell.
+You can set a variable that exists to something else, but this will be a new copy, not altering the variable.
+When returning from an inner scope the inner environment is discarded.
-* Static scoping
 * Higher order functions
-* Only integer and function types

-There is no type safety here, but the purpose of this project was to visualize parse trees and step-by-step evaluation, so that was not a priority.
+  Functions can take functions as arguments.
+Not yet implemented lambdas.